Duck Camp

 Contact the office at: office@ripleyconservancy.org with any questions.

-The Ripley Waterfowl Conservancy (RWC) provides our campers with a safe, positive, and fun learning environment.
-Our trained staff will ask all campers to follow RWC’s Camper Code of Conduct to meet this goal.
+Ripley provides our campers with a safe, positive, and fun learning environment.
+Our trained staff will ask all campers to follow Ripley’s Camper Code of Conduct to meet this goal.
 RWC will use a positive approach to discipline and seek parental support to resolve behavior issues and encourage positive behavior.
 Camp participants who resist correction and remain disruptive may be asked to leave the program.

 General Day Camp Rules